mfocko/blog/pb071/pexam/c-cams.md

-Your task is to write a program `cams` that will be processing input from the cams that are capable of identifying license plates on the cars and then evaluate the queries on the given data.
-Your contributions to the society are very much appreciated and may (or may not) be used for (each or none) of the following purposes:
+Your task is to write a program `cams` that will be processing input from the cams that are capable of identifying license plates on the cars and then print out summary based on the input data.
+Your contributions to the society are very much appreciated and may (or may not) be used for (each or none) of the following purposes[^1]:

 * stalking people leaving and coming back home,
 * retroactively making people pay for the parking,